CMDD logo

 Visual legend

-Three flight paths: Understable, Neutral, Overstable.
+Three flight paths: Understable, Stable, Overstable.

 • Overstable: Low/neutral turn (0 to +1) and higher fade (3–5).
 Trusty into headwinds, predictable finishes.

-• Stable/Neutral: Small turn (–1 to 0) and modest fade (1–2).
+• Stable: Small turn (–1 to 0) and modest fade (1–2).
 Point-and-shoot control.

 • Understable: More negative turn (–2 to –5) and low fade (0–1).
 Easy distance for slower arms, hyzer‑flip lines, turnover shots.